wp-plugins/subpages-expand/readme.txt

 == Changelog ==

+1.11 Button only appears on page editor now

+1.10 Added button to page editor * Added l10n support to button

 1.09a Not all child page links were displaying.
 Added additional FAQs that came up.

 1.09 Fixed "Undefined variable: content" bug; cleaned up code